 Limited copying is possible (no more than 5% or one chapter) for personal research use.
 No quotation or information derived from an MSc dissertation may be published without the written consent of the author of the dissertation.
 Please ask library staff or the Higher Degrees office if you wish to contact an author.

 On SOLO - just add the word thesis to your searches.
-For instance, if you search for oxford thesis education using the All libraries/collections search filter, you will get a large selection of theses & dissertations on educational topics.
+For instance, if you search for oxford thesis education using the Oxford Collections search filter, you will get a large selection of theses & dissertations on educational topics.
 The results will include both Masters dissertations and Doctoral theses and come from various departments including the Department of Education.

 If you add "department of education*" then the search will bring back theses & dissertations produced in the Department of Education.
 The asterisk at the end of 'education*' ensures the results will include older theses dissertations from when the Department was called Educational Studies.

-You could try adding particular research methods, e.g. "department of education*" thesis case study using the All libraries/collections search filter but be aware that most older dissertations have not yet been catalogued with any information about research methods used.
+You could try adding particular research methods, e.g. "department of education*" thesis case study using the Oxford Collections search filter but be aware that most older dissertations have not yet been catalogued with any information about research methods used.

 A growing number of Oxford theses & dissertations are available online, but often only several years after submission.
 These will be included in the results of your SOLO searches once the author has deposited their thesis or dissertation into ORA.